mxlllmr/Delfi-PQ_integration_testing/README.md

 #### ```client_LED.py```

 #####  Hardware setup
-After connecting the Launchpad and the  Arduino to the host computer via USB ports both need to be connected with each other as is shown in the picture below.
+After connecting the Launchpad and the Arduino to the host computer, via USB ports, both need to be connected with each other as it is shown in the picture below.
 The GND (ground) pins of both boards need to be connected, as well as the pin P1.0 of the Launchpad's LED1 to the pin 7 on the Arduino board.
-If another pin instead of pin 7 is prefered the respective pin number has to be modifiued in ```arduino_feedback.ino``` and the software needs to be compiled and uploaded to the Arduino as explained before.
+If another pin instead of pin 7 is prefered, the respective pin number has to be modified in ```arduino_feedback.ino``` and the software needs to be compiled and uploaded to the Arduino (as explained above).

 <img src="https://user-images.githubusercontent.com/51790860/59844570-84278400-935b-11e9-9541-93f04d25ead1.jpg" width="400"/>